qizha/xhi/README.md

 Installation
 ---
-* Install xinetd if not.
+1 Install xinetd if not.
 Perform the following in openwrt:

     `opkg install xinetd`

-* Add xhi service in /etc/services, for example:
+2 Add xhi service in /etc/services, for example:

     `xhi        8080/tcp`

+2 Set the xinted startup with the Linux:

+    `/etc/init.d/xinted enable`

-* Create xhi configuration file for xinetd, you can simplily copy file "xhi" in source code into /etc/xinetd.d/
+4 Create xhi configuration file for xinetd, you can simplily copy file "xhi" in source code into /etc/xinetd.d/

-* Put xhi code to your disk.
+5 Put xhi code to your disk.

-The default location is "/opt/xhi".
+The default location is "/etc/xhi".
 If you decide to use another location, please remember to update it in web.sh

-* Re-start xhi service
+6 Re-start xhi service

     `/etc/init.d/xinetd restart`
-* Enjoy it
+7 Enjoy it

 Reference
 ---